 - Merchant category code – MCC is what credit card companies assign consumer transactions.
 These four-digit numbers are usually partially determined by the type of business structure and its risk level.
-For example, a restaurant will be categorized differently than a supermarket business.
+For example, a restaurant will be in a different category than a supermarket or other business.

 - Annual Business Sales – This calculates the total dollars and numbers of transactions that your business generates on a yearly basis.

 The transaction fee is a flat, per-transaction fee that is charged on each transaction along with the processing fee.
 This fee can range from zero dollars and up, but is usually about $.10 for swiped accounts and $.25 for keyed accounts.
 The fee is charged on all approved or declined transactions, as well as batches and returns.
 It is a fee to access the processing network.
 Therefore it is charged every time the network is accessed.